intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/folder-management/rename-folder.md

 ---
 # Description

 `Rename a Folder` feature allows changing folder name.
-It can be executed from a tree view component if user has appropriate permissions.
+It can be executed from a foldersView component if user has appropriate permissions.

 # How to Rename a Folder